CASTELO ARCHAEOLOGICAL PROJECT

 Handling & Processing Materials

 Following our day in the field, artifacts are brought back to our work and research space in Redondo.
 After lunch, students will spend time washing, sorting, and cataloging artifacts.
+Students should expect to be spending 2 to 3 hours in lab each work day, especially during Castelo.
 Students that are particularly interested in lab work will have the opportunity to spend additional time working with these materials in the afternoons.

 Picture